foreverfighter/coding-for-non-coders/README.md

 - Computer vision
 - Big data
 - Cryptography
+- Security hacking
-- Hacking
+- Operating systems

 ### What programming languages should I learn?

-A language is good to learn if it has a lot of community support (ie. it's popular) and provides career opportunities.
-Ideally, it should also be easy to use.
+A good programming language to learn (1) allows you to do what you want to do, (2) has a lot of community support, ie. it's popular.

+Regarding (1), different systems use different languages for their software.
+Mac and iOS apps are written in Swift.
+C# is a popular language for writing Windows apps.
+C, C++, Rust are popular for embedded systems.
+Python is popular for machine learning.
+It's best to read about the different domains in programming to decide what you want to do, and then find the language(s)most suitable for that purpose.

-Support/popularity is important because more tools are developed by developers of popular languages.
-For example, Javascript is known mainly for being the language of the web, but because the web is so popular and important, Javascript is also really popular, and tools for Machine Learning are also developed for Javascript.
+A language's popularity is important because developers build tools for the languages that they use, and popular languages have more and better tools.
+For example, Javascript is known mainly for being the language of the web, but because the web is so popular and important, Javascript is also really popular, and great tools for Machine Learning have also been developed for Javascript.

-1. To do anything web-related, you need to learn **JavaScript**.
-It's also very very popular.
-2. For general purpose programming and data work, **Python** is very popular and easy.
-3. For [server-side programming<sup>?</sup>](#what-is-server-side-programming), **PHP** is the most [popular](https://w3techs.com/technologies/history_overview/programming_language) language by far.
-4. Other good languages to learn are **Java**, and **C#**, because they are popular.
+### What is Stack Overflow?

+### What is open source?

 ### What are dependencies?